-Join us for this beautiful concert of early music to mark Triskel’s 40th Birthday, the 300th Anniversary of Christchurch and Culture Night.
-This event is part of the Triskel|40 programme, tickets are free (max. two tickets per person) and will be released at 11am on the morning of the concert.
+Join us for this beautiful concert to mark Triskel’s 40th Birthday, the 300th Anniversary of Christchurch and Culture Night.
+Alternative History is part of the Triskel|40 programme, tickets are free (max. two tickets per person) and will be released at 11am on the morning of the concert.

 Ariel Abramovich & Jacob Heringman (lutes)

 Secret History: ancient and modern polyphony for voices & lutes

 Kyrie Missa Surge Propera Tomás Luis de Victoria

 Nesciens mater Jean Mouton